Proportionality and the Limits of Welfarism: Proofs Omitted From the Main Text

 First, let us describe how we construct voters' preferences over the first group of candidates $C_1 = \{c_1, \ldots, c_{20}\}$.
 Voters from $V_1$ approve $c_1, \ldots, c_7$; voters from $V_2$ approve $c_8, \ldots, c_{14}$; finally we divide $V_3$ into 6 equal-size groups (the size of each such group is 8), and we let each such group approve one of the remaining 6 candidates from $C_1$.
-Intuitively, $C_1$ will be the outcome of Rule X for the constructed preference profile.
+Intuitively, $C_1$ will be the outcome of Equal Shares for the constructed preference profile.

 Next, let us describe the preferences over the second group of candidates $C_2$.
 We start by dividing $C_2$ into two equal-size subgroups, $C_{2a}$ and $C_{2b}$, with $|C_{2a}| = |C_{2b}| = 8$.
 From $V_1$ we pick a subset $V_1'$ of 40 voters and let the voters from $V_1'$ approve all candidates from $C_{2a}$.
 Analogously, from $V_2$ we select a subset $V_2'$ of 40 voters and let these approve all candidates from $C_{2b}$.
 Finally, we divide the voters from $V_3$ into 8 equal-size groups (each of size 6) and let each group approve one candidate from $C_{2a}$ and one candidate from $C_{2b}$ (different candidates for different groups).
 This completes the construction.